Do Smelling

 Ammonia is a strong irritant that triggers an immediate response.
 It’s cheap, effective,

 and readily available, making it the go-to choice for smelling salts.
 Its pungent odor stimulates the sympathetic nervous system, which is why it has been used for centuries to revive people from fainting spells or drowsiness.
-That said, its strength also means it can be harmful if misused, so understanding its effects is crucial.
+Still, its strength also means it can be harmful if misused, so understanding its effects is crucial.

 Can smelling salts cause addiction?